sthenusan/SearchEngine-IR/README.md

 "Runs": 12169,
 }
 ```
 After scrapping, I preprocessed the data to convert it into Tamil language and simplified data in the prefocessing step.
-I added an extra metadata for players named "விபரம்"  to improve the quality of the data and stored in ```player_details.json``` file.
+I added an extra metadata for players named "விபரம்" using [espncricinfo](https://www.espncricinfo.com/) to improve the quality of the data and stored in ```player_details.json``` file.

 ## Sample JSON data of a processed player data